MetPX/sr3-examples/hpfx-upload/README.md

 ## Try it out

+So it should be working now. the installation is complete.

 * copy files in the directory... see how they show up on the other side.
 * copy trees into the directory... see how the multiple instances provide parallellism.
 * reboot the server, see that the daemons recover and continue.